damian-ntam/cisco-dhcp-reservation/README.md

 Enter the IP of the lease to convert to reservation: 10.1.1.18
 ```

-The script will also alert you if the provided IP *is a CDP neighbor*.
-Currently this will not provide you port information past the core router/switch:
+The script will then confirm the creation of your DHCP reservation.

 ```
 Your DHCP reservation has been created: